Hemiptera: As pests

 Although many species of Hemiptera are significant pests of crops and garden plants, including many species of aphid and scale insects, other species are harmless.
 The damage done is often not so much the deprivation of the plant of its sap, but the fact that they transmit serious viral diseases between plants.
 They often produce copious amounts of honeydew which encourages the growth of sooty mould.
-Significant pests include the cottony cushion scale, a pest of citrus fruit trees, the green peach aphid and other aphids which attack crops worldwide and transmit diseases, and jumping plant lice which are often host plant-specific and transmit diseases.
+Significant pests include the cottony cushion scale, a pest of citrus fruit trees, the green peach aphid and other aphids which attack crops worldwide and transmit diseases, and jumping plant lice which can be plant-specific and transmit diseases, as with the Asian citrus psyllid which transmits citrus greening disease.

 For pest control

 Members of the families Reduviidae, Phymatidae and Nabidae are obligate predators.
 Some predatory species are used in biological pest control; these include various nabids, and even some members of families that are primarily phytophagous, such as the genus Geocoris in the family Lygaeidae.
 Other hemipterans are omnivores, alternating between a plant-based and an animal-based diet.
 For example, Dicyphus hesperus is used to control whitefly on tomatoes but also sucks sap, and if deprived of plant tissues will die even if in the presence of whiteflies.

+The spined soldier bug (Podisus maculiventris) sucks body fluids from several pests including the larvae of the Colorado beetle and the Mexican bean beetle.